-- Anticipates and recognizes potential hazards in the workplace that ca cause illness or injury to workers and the public, such as chemicals, noise, biological hazards, and physical hazards
+- Anticipates and recognizes potential hazards in the workplace that cause illness or injury to workers and the public, such as chemicals, noise, biological hazards, and physical hazards

 - Controls and detects potential hazards with environmental monitoring, engineering, and work practice methods

 Master of Science or PhD.
 There are two options for the Master of Science (MS) program:

-Plan A -- Minimum of 30 credits of coursework and a thesis
+- Minimum of 35 credits of coursework and a thesis

-Plan B -- Minimum of 40-50 credits of coursework, professional paper, and an internship or the internship can be substituted for one year of professional experience in occupational or environmental health-related areas.
+- Minimum of 39-41 credits of coursework, professional paper, and an internship or the internship can be substituted for one year of professional experience in occupational or environmental health-related areas

 Who Should Apply?

 - Individuals with a bachelor's degree from an accredited institution, a minimum 3.0 GPA, and strong GRE scores

-- Individuals with a strong background in math and science as well as writing skills
+- Individuals with a strong background in math and science as well as strong writing skills

 Colorado State University in Fort Collins, Colorado

 Students accepted into the CSU Industrial Hygiene Program may qualify for financial support, including tuition, stipends, as well as funding for research and travel, from the MAP ERC for one to three years.
-Graduate research assistantships are available on a competitive basis to qualified students.
+Graduate research assistantships are also available on a competitive basis to qualified students.
 The number of assistantships may vary from year to year depending on the level of research funding.

 To be considered for the Industrial Hygiene Program and MAP ERC funding, applicants must apply through Colorado State University.
 For admissions requirements, deadlines, and additional information, please visit the MS program page or PhD program page.